Mr. Tuttle US History

 5. In the textbook, READ Module 8 The Renaissance.

-6. In each Lesson assessment, complete #1- Organize Information and #2- Key Terms and people.
+6. In each Lesson assessment in Module 8, complete #1- Organize Information and #2- Key Terms and people.

 7. Take a PDF of your completed section assessments (I'll show you how in class) and post it in Google Classroom.